At a glance

 The severity of campylobacteriosis depends on the age of the cat and the number of bacteria ingested along with the immune status of the affected cat.
 Kittens whose immune systems are underdeveloped and immunosuppressed cats are at most significant risk.

-The incubation period is between 2-5 days.
-Most cats infected will remain asymptomatic.
-Symptoms include:
+The incubation period is between 2-5 days, however, most cats will be asymptomatic.

 - Watery diarrhea which may contain mucus or blood